reinhardjs/simple-go-api-jwt-mongo/README.md

 <br>

 Your token will be expiring for 3 minutes.
-You should request for new token from `/token` endpoint <br>
+You should request for new token from `GET /token` endpoint <br>
 You can use non expiring token below, if u disturbed by the expired token

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJVc2VySWQiOiI2MzgwYzIxNmE2NjBhOWQ3ZjRmMDZmZDIiLCJFbWFpbCI6ImFkbWluQGVtYWlsLmNvbSIsIlJvbGUiOiJhZG1pbiJ9.kkcnAqajjcx0YmtRnWk-P594v_2wIEObwUzTtuMq_JY